apache/airflow/UPDATING.md

 The existing signature will be detected (by the absence of the `ti_key` argument) and continue to work.

+### `ReadyToRescheduleDep` now only runs when `reschedule` is *True*

+When a `ReadyToRescheduleDep` is run, it now checks whether the `reschedule` attribute on the operator, and always reports itself as *passed* unless it is set to *True*.
+If you use this dep class on your custom operator, you will need to add this attribute to the operator class.
+Built-in operator classes that use this dep class (including sensors and all subclasses) already have this attribute and are not affected.

 ## Airflow 2.2.4

 ### Smart sensors deprecated